 Methodologies selected will be appropriate to the project strand, so approaches will be informed by who the target audience(s) is(are), the project team involved in delivery and the resources available.

-In addition to traditional data collection methods (i.e. questionnaires, interviews and focus groups), the table overleaf provides a list of potential methodologies that may be utilised.
-In addition to this, we will seek to draw on the expertise and creativity of the artists/organisations with who we partner in order to identify/develop other innovative approaches not yet considered.

-In partnerships with Hull 2017, University of Hull and Hull box office the following methods will be implemented to monitor and evaluate the programme.
-The approach will reflect the spirit of programme as a whole with a preference for digital collection methods.
-Methodologies selected will be appropriate to the project strand, so approaches will be informed by who the target audience(s) is(are), the project team involved in delivery and the resources available.

 5. Delivery Plan

 The Transformative Film Programme Hull has been carefully designed to ensure that each event or programme of films has an experienced manager leading the event.
 These partners will be working with Hull Independent Cinema and other Hull partners to build knowledge and experience in film programming and event.
 The expertise of FHN exhibitors have been called upon to ensure a high-quality, significant programme is delivered.